 , a possible slur for an effeminate male.
 Gynaecoid

 is occasionally shortened to gynoid

 in the medical profession, and there are many other new English coinages that are formed using gyno-

 , although some of the older concepts also exist in both forms (e.g. gynophobia, gynaecophobia.)

-With that in mind, I personally think that it is reasonable to put 'gynoid' and 'android' on an equal footing, at least as long as we put 'man' and 'woman' on equal footing.
-And if we decide not to, then we'll definitely need some new neuter word like 'person,' not merely a preference for one over the other.
+, as the two quotes are the sum total of her printed ruminations on the matter, but considering all the above, I personally think that it is reasonable to put 'gynoid' and 'android' on an equal footing, especially since we now put 'man' and 'woman' on equal footing.
+And if we decide not to, then we really ought to invest in a new neuter word in the vein of 'person,' instead of expressing a preference for defaulting to one of these two gendered words.
 My favourites are 'synthetic,' and 'robot;' other possibilities include: 'anthropoid,' 'humanoid,' 'actroid,' (somewhat questionably) 'cyborg,' and of course 'skinjob.'